catseye/SixtyPical/README.md

 *   Tests, and implementation, ensuring a routine can be assigned to a vector of "wider" type
 *   Related: can we simply view a (small) part of a buffer as a byte table?
 If not, why not?
 *   Related: add constant to buffer to get new buffer.
 (Or to table, but... well, maybe.)
-*   Check that the buffer being read or written to through pointer, appears in approporiate inputs or outputs set.
+*   Check that the buffer being read or written to through pointer, appears in appropriate inputs or outputs set.
     (Associate each pointer with the buffer it points into.)
 *   `static` pointers -- currently not possible because pointers must be zero-page, thus `@`, thus uninitialized.
 *   Question the value of the "consistent initialization" principle for `if` statement analysis.